mlesyk/claude-desktop/README.md

 - Any Debian-based Linux distribution
 - Node.js >= 12.0.0 and npm
 - Root/sudo access for dependency installation

-## 2. NixOS Implementation

-For NixOS users, please refer to [k3d3's claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) repository.
-Their implementation is specifically designed for NixOS and provides the original Nix flake that inspired this project.

 # How it works